dotnet/csharpstandard/standard/variables.md

 A parameter declared with an `in` modifier is an ***input parameter***.

-An input parameter does not create a new storage location.
-Instead, an input parameter represents the same storage location as the variable given as the argument in the function member, anonymous function, or local function invocation.
+An input parameter refers to the variable given as the argument in the function member or delegate invocation.
+The variable given as the argument is the ***referent*** of the input parameter.
 Thus, the value of an input parameter is always the same as the underlying variable.

 The following definite assignment rules apply to input parameters.